 If you have high blood pressure, also called hypertension, the blood flowing through your arteries is traveling with too much force, putting pressure on arteries and potentially causing microscopic tears over time.
 Hypertension may not cause any noticeable symptoms.
 But if it’s chronic and goes untreated, the condition can damage kidneys and vision and result in stroke, heart failure, and other serious health problems.

 Over half of all American adults have hypertension (usually defined as blood pressure chronically higher than 120/80), according to the American Heart Association, and many are unaware they have the condition.
-By learning the causes of high blood pressure, you can often lower your risk of developing this common disorder through lifestyle changes.
+By learning what causes high blood pressure, you can often lower your risk of developing this common disorder through lifestyle changes.
 And if you already have hypertension, you can gain a better understanding of how to get your elevated blood pressure under control to protect you from medical complications down the line.

-Causes of high blood pressures you can modify
+High blood pressure causes you can modify

 You can change these factors associated with causing hypertension: